wzli/mxbridge/README.md

 # Minimal X-Macro Bridge
-A minimal framework to provide publish/subscribe facilities and message bridging across embedded devices
+A minimal framework in C to provide publish/subscribe facilities and message bridging across embedded devices.
+Mainly relies on [X-Macros](https://en.wikipedia.org/wiki/X_Macro) to generate code for each defined message type.
+There are no external dependencies, the entire library is header only and well under 200 lines of code.

 ## Use Case
-- Originally aimed to eliminate boilder plate
-- Consolidate various callbacks into a publish subscribe framework

-## Features
+- Eliminate all boilerplate code required for messaging between embedded devices, takes care of:
+..- Generation of Message IDs when converting to and from byte frames.
+..- Generation of serialization/deserialization methods for each message type.
+..- Calling the correct serialization/deserialization that correspond to each message type.
+..- Calling the correct MessageHandlers when a certain message type is received.
+- Publish/subscribe framework allows for consolidation of various callbacks across the system.
+- Centralized and portable bridge message definitions allow generation of cross-platform bridging.

 ## Example Usage
 1. Create header files defining message types and bridge messages, see [bridge_def.h](./include/bridge_def.h)
 2. In any one compilation unit, call the GEN_BRIDGE_IMPLEMENTATION() macro, see [bridge_impl.c](./src/bridge_impl.c)
-3. Use BRIDGE_SUBSCRIBE_ENDPOINT() to subscribe FrameEndpoints (where to send serialized outbound message frames)
+3. Use BRIDGE_SUBSCRIBE_ENDPOINT() to subscribe FrameEndpoints (to send serialized outbound message frames)
 4. Use message_subscribe() to subscribe MessageHandlers (where to receive deserialized inbound messages)
-5. Call bridge_receive_frame() when a message frame is received, to deserialize and publish message to subscribed handlers.
+5. Call bridge_receive_frame() on message frame receive, to deserialize and publish message to subscribed handlers.
 6. Call message_publish(MsgType_subscribers, &msg, src_ctx) to publish message to all subscribed handlers.
 7. If a FrameEndpoint is subscribed, it will deserialize the message and trigger its defined frame_handler.
 8. See [loop back test example](./src/test.c).